Lệ Quyên: Biography

 She was born in Hanoi as the youngest of 4 siblings.
 She was born in a family with singing tradition as her parents were both singers, therefore since early ages, she knew how to sing Northern opera (also originally known as chèo).
 In 7th grade, her family faced crisis so she and her mother moved to Thai Nguyen of where she enrolled at secondary and highschool Luong Ngoc Quyen.
 Therefore, many assumed that she was from Thai Nguyen but actually she was born and raised in Ha Noi.
 In 1999, she passed two universities Ha Noi Music Institute and Ha Noi's University of Art.
 She decided to enroll at Ha Noi's University of Art.
 In first year, she attended culture exchange among classes and won first prize.
 It was the only prize and competition that she had ever attended.

 At the end of 1999, her teacher discovered her talent so he introduced her to many coffee shops for students located on Cau Giay street.
 During this time, she was noticed and later invited to perform as well as cover hits from Thu Phuong, Phuong Thanh, Cam Ly, My Le, My Tam by owners of many music tea rooms in Ha Noi and Ho Chi Minh City.
 The album Vol. 1- Giấc Mơ Có Thật which was released in 2004 was a collection of hits: Giấc Mơ Có Thật, Hãy Trả Lời Em, Thôi Đừng Chiêm Bao, Phút Giây Hạnh Phúc, Quên Một Cuộc Tình was successful beyond her expectation.

-Lệ Quyên is married to Đức Huy in 2011.
+Lệ Quyên was previously married to Lê Đức Huy in 2011 and has a son named Lê Kỳ Anh.
+However, in 2020, the couple divorced.
+She is currently dating Lam Bao Chau, an actor and model, since 2019.